☕ Coffee to Water Ratio Calculator

 Step 1: Select Your Brew Method:

-choose from 8 popular brewing methods: Pour-over/V60, Chemex, French Press, Autodrip, Moka Pot, Aeropress, Siphon, or Cold Brew.
+choose from 8 popular brewing methods: Espresso,Pour-over, French Press, Autodrip, Moka Pot, Aeropress, Siphon, or Cold Brew.
 Each method has preset coffee-to-water ratios for optimal brewing.

 Step 2: Choose Your Intensity Level: